dustinpfister/blog_posts/_posts/vuejs-filter.md

 ## 1 - Vue filter basics

 This is a post on filters in vuejs, the popular front end javaScript framework.
 In vuejs filters are methods that are often used for text formating.
-So they are like methods, but they are not as flexabule as they can only be used for formatting with a few features when working out a sttaic template.
+So they are like methods, but they are not as flexible as they can only be used for formatting with a few features when working out a static template.

 Filters in vuejs might differ slightly from what you might be familial with when it comes to methods like the [lodash \_.filter collection method](/2018/05/18/lodash_filter/) or the [filter array prototype method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) in native javaScript.
 When it comes to vuejs a filter has to do more with filtering some text into a method that will do something to that text such as making all the letters uppercase.